What is geothermal energy?

 - The crust is the outermost layer of the earth.
 The crust forms the continents and ocean floors.
 The crust can be 3 to 5 miles thick under the oceans and 15 to 35 miles thick on the continents.

 People around the world use geothermal energy to heat their homes and to produce electricity by drilling deep wells and pumping the hot underground water or steam to the surface.
-People can also make use of the stable temperatures near the surface of the earth to heat and cool buildings.
+People can also use the stable temperatures near the surface of the earth to heat and cool buildings.

 Where Geothermal Energy is Found